Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/transform/control/precision/introduction.rst

 Scale
 -----

-Holding :kbd:`Ctrl` will cause size changes in increments of 0.1 BU.
+Holding :kbd:`Ctrl` will cause size changes in increments of 0.1 units.

 .. note:: Snapping modes